nikbearbrown/AI4ED/Papers/Evaluating_Tools_for_AI_in_Education__A_Structured_Framework.md

 potential.
-By providing stakeholders with a structured methodology for evaluating AI tools, this framework aims to foster responsible and effective integration of AI into educational settings, ultimately enhancing learning outcomes and student experiences.]{.mark}
+By providing stakeholders with a structured methodology for evaluating AI tools, this framework aims to foster responsible and effective integration of AI into educational settings, ultimately enhancing learning outcomes and student experiences.]

 [The integration of AI into education has the potential to significantly improve learning outcomes and student experiences (Zaman, 2023; Abbas,